sreeram-venkitesh/sreeram-venkitesh.github.io/data/blog/getting-better-at-your-job.md

 ---
-title: "What it means to be good at your Software Engineering Job"
+title: "What it means to be good at your software engineering job"
 date: "2022-03-05"
 tags: ["rant","career"]
 draft: false